Talk: Introduction into Go Profiling: Tools

 For those eager to delve deeper into profiling in Go, the following resources offer extensive knowledge and practical examples:

 Profiling may initially seem daunting, but with practice and the right tools, it becomes an indispensable part of the performance optimization toolkit.
-As we continue to build and scale our Go applications, let’s embrace profiling not just as a debugging exercise, but as a fundamental aspect of our development workflow.

 #Go #Profiling #Observability